 The Process of a Personal Injury Lawsuit

 The personal injury claims process includes a lot of steps, meetings, evidence gathering, negotiating, and litigating.
 Though it typically takes a few months to two years to settle a personal injury suit, this is not always the case.
-In some instances, it can be shorter and in others, the process can be much longer.
+In some instances, it can be shorter like the Philips CPAP recall case, and in others, the process can be much longer.
 This will mostly depend on the complexity of the case and how much clear evidence of fault there is.
 Listed below are some of the more pertinent steps of a typical personal injury case.

 - If possible, collect evidence from the scene and injuries sustained right after the accident has occurred.